VesaApaja/Book_Codes/PIMC/README.md

 This directory contains a Julia PIMC program and a few Python programs mostly for plotting and demonstrations.

-A new version a lot faster than previous one
+The new faster version of the PIMC program.

 # Main Program
 - `PIMC_main.jl` is the main program for PIMC in the canonical ensemble.